 Unlike in other bustling cities, people do not normally hail a cab on the street in Manitoba.
 You have to call a cab company to book a ride.
 Taxi fares depend on your destination, and rates are non–negotiable.
 There is usually a flag-down rate and another rate for the succeeding kilometers of the trip.
 If service has been satisfactory, you may also add a tip.
 To get an idea of taxi fares in Manitoba, go to Taxi Fare Finder.
 For a listing of taxis in Manitoba, check the Yellowpages.

 In the spring and in summer, you will see many Manitobans bike or rollerblade to work or around the city.
 Most areas have good bike lanes or paths which you can use safely; most establishments have convenient racks to park your bike (you will have to bring your own chain and lock).
 Getting around the city this way is encouraged, as it provides good exercise and lessens air pollution.
 You are required to wear a helmet, as well as knee and elbow pads for your safety.
 Get a city map too, so you’ll know the shortest routes to your destination (you can find cycling routes online).
-For safe cycling tips, watch Defensive Cycling 101, a video on cycling in traffic produced by the Manitoba Cycling Association.
-Here is also a video from the Manitoba government on bike helmets:
+Read Bike safety for newcomers to bicycling regulations in Manitoba.

 The best way to familiarize yourself with your new surroundings is to walk around your area.
 Just like biking, it’s good for your health and it’s free!
 If you live a reasonable distance to work, school, grocery, shops, gym, etc., and if the weather permits, try walking.
 Most areas are safe, but of course, take the necessary precautions.
 Do not walk around alone, late at night, or go into unfamiliar streets and alleys.
 Maps are always helpful if you plan to walk farther, and maps show you the shortest route.